yousuf-humran/Secure-Tag/README.md

-# Secure Tag – RFID Access Control System
+# RFID Access Control System

-**Secure Tag** is a lightweight, real-time access control solution built using the Arduino Nano, RDM6300 RFID Reader (125kHz), and ST7735 TFT Display.
+**RFID Access Control System** is a lightweight, real-time access control solution built using the Arduino Nano, RDM6300 RFID Reader (125kHz), and ST7735 TFT Display.
 It scans RFID tags and displays access status through a user-friendly graphical interface.
 This project is suitable for prototype-level security, educational demonstrations, or basic access control systems.

 ---